Adventuring with cats is still quite rare, so people have a lot of questions. Get expert answers to the most common inquiries about hiking with cats.

 It’s unusual to see cats hiking up a trail or riding in a backpack, so we get a lot of questions when we’re on adventures with our cats, Fish and Chips.
 People are curious, and we’re happy to share our experiences.
 Below we’re answering to some of the most common questions we’ve received about hiking with cats.

 How old were Fish and Chips when you started taking them on adventures?

-We started taking Fish and Chips along when they were kittens.
+We started taking Fish and Chips with us when they were kittens.
 The day we adopted Fish, we put him in a tiny harness as soon as we got him to the car.
 By nine weeks old he’d done his first hike, although he fell asleep in the backpack half way through!
 And at three months old, we took him on his first multi-day road trip to California.